ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;ueneratuni alter- generation, says a
+ueneratuni alter- generation, says a
 fine&quot; writer, &quot;have felt as we now feel, and
 their lives were as active as our own.
 They
 passed like a vapor, .while nature wore the